brookewicz/LabNotebook/Protocols/Microbiome-enrichment.md

 	- Beads from above "Prepare Beads-Pt1" section.
 Z uL of beads differs for each sample.
 If you change the amount of input DNA, Z changes.
 Check spreadsheet.

 3. Add 7.5µl of ==**undiluted Bind/wash Buffer** (5X)== for a final concentration of 1X.
 Pipette the sample up and down until the beads are completely homogenous, at least 5-10 times.
-	- amount of bind/wash buffer depends on sample volume (check excel sheet)
+	- amount of bind/wash buffer depends on dna volume (check excel sheet)

 4. Agitate the tube on a rotating mixer for 15 minutes at room temperature with rotation.